lsst-sims/sims_featureScheduler_runs1.6/README.md

 ## potential_scedulers

-For most, try to tune so we get around 875-900 visits in the WFD area.

 ### Bare Bones

 This is an intentionally "bad" simulation, where we only strive to meet the SRD requirements, but have not particularly crafted a useful strategy for science.
 This is a good example of just how deep the WFD area could possibly get.